Magnesium Deficiency Symptoms, Causes, How to Treat and FAQs

 • Magnesium deficiency symptoms include cramps, insomnia, muscle pain, anxiety, high blood pressure, diabetes, fatigue, migraines and osteoporosis.

-• People with GI complaints, diabetes and alcohol dependence, along with the elderly, are at greater risk of becoming magnesium-deficient.
+• People with gastrointestinal complaints, diabetes and alcohol dependence, along with the elderly, are at greater risk of becoming magnesium deficient.

 More Nutrition